RDMJeanne/FolderStructure/PhD/G_PhD_README.md

+2024-05-07

-# Guide README of the PhD folder
+# Guide README of 'PhD' folder

 ## Structure and Scheme

-In here you find the following parts:
+In here you find the following parts / folders:

 | Part         		| Purpose / Content   |
 |--------------		|-----------|